learn-co-curriculum/angular-component-method-readme/README.md

 - When we use `require`, we have to pass through an object instead of a string, with the property being anything that we want and the string being what we'd normally use
     - For example, instead of `{ require: '^parentController' }`, we use `{ require: { parent: '^parentController' } }`
 - We cannot use a `link` or `compile` function

+Then why even use them?
+Well, directives are old and a bit verbose for what we may need 99% of the time.
+Components are a new, updated method that has matched the way the frontend has changed.
+Think of them as a simple way to write a directive, and if you need to go complicated, use a directive instead.